Nicky Clark

-Nicholas Alexander McCormack Clark (born 3 June 1991) is a Scottish professional footballer who plays as a striker for club Ross County.
-Clark is the son of the former Airdrieonians, Hearts, Rangers and West Ham striker Sandy Clark.
+Nicholas Alexander McCormack Clark (born 3 June 1991) is a Scottish professional footballer who plays as a striker and is the current player-manager of Scottish League One club Queen of the South.
+He is the son of the former Airdrieonians, Hearts, Rangers and West Ham striker Sandy Clark.

 Career

 Early career

 Clark began his career with the youth team of Rangers but was released at 15 and joined Aberdeen.
 He appeared as an unused substitute during the 2008–09 season and in early 2009, Clark signed a contract extension with the club.

 Peterhead

 To gain first team experience, Clark joined Peterhead on loan until January.
 Clark made his debut for the club on 19 September 2009, where he came on as a substitute in the 74th minute as Peterhead drew 1–1 with Arbroath.
 Clark's loan spell with Peterhead was extended until the end of the 2009–10 season.
 In the 2009–10 season, Clark would make twenty-five appearances and score four times.
 Clark, along with Jonathan Crawford, was released by the club after being told they wouldn't be offered a new contract.

 After being released by Aberdeen, Clark joined Peterhead permanently in August 2010.
 Like his loan spell, Clark continued to be a first team regular for the club, where he made twenty-nine appearances and scored four times.